 Re-orienting the process

 During the consultation, the participants expressed a desire for more spaces in which they could learn about the theory and practice of decolonising, as well as for more shared spaces with the wider group instead of meeting only within their working group constellation (either programmatic, public engagement, partnership- formerly known as collaboration- funding or organisational).
-They also expressed the wish to prioritise in-person meetings, challenging dominant work practices centring written and online communications, which in many ways mirror colonial dynamics.
+They also expressed the wish to prioritise in-person meetings and to challenge dominant work practices centring written and online communications, which in many ways mirror colonial dynamics.

 Following the consultations, we planned online peer-learning sessions as well as working group sessions with the aim of both creating a more nurturing environment and building our knowledge about anti-colonial theory and practices.
 We also began to plan for an in-person plenary to take place at the end of June 2022.